Nitrux/nuts/README.md

 # Overview

-The Nitrux Update Tool System (`nuts`) is a simple and minimalistic system update and rollback utility.
+The Nitrux Update Tool System (`nuts`) is a simple, minimalistic system update and rollback utility.
 It performs three steps:

-1. Creates a backup of the root directory using SquashFS and the XFS partition and stores them locally.
+1. It creates a backup of the root directory using SquashFS and the XFS partition using the XFS tools and stores them locally.
-2. Downloads an [OTA-style](https://en.wikipedia.org/wiki/Over-the-air_update) update file and updates the system using a custom AppImage.
+2. Then, it downloads an [OTA-style](https://en.wikipedia.org/wiki/Over-the-air_update) update file and updates the system using a custom AppImage.
-3. Depending on the situation, the utility uses 'rsync', the locally generated SquashFS file, or the XFS tools when restoring a backup.
+3. Depending on the situation, the utility uses 'rsync' and the locally generated SquashFS file or the XFS tools when restoring a backup.

 > _♦ Information: The Nitrux Update Tool System (`nuts`) is included by default, starting with Nitrux 2.9.0._